Heinrich August de la Motte Fouqué: Seven Years' War

 Fouqué's first major engagement in the Seven Years' War was on September 19, 1756, where he advanced into Bohemia along with Kurt Christoph Graf von Schwerin's troops.
 After over a month of fighting, on October 27, Fouqué was ordered to return to Lower Silesia where he waited out the winter and commanded the forces stretching from Glatz to Breslau.
 During this time the regiments he commanded cleared the county of Glatz of all Austrian troops.
 Once winter ended, Fouqué and Schwerin's troops met up with the king and his men near Prague on May 6, 1757 mere hours before the Battle of Štěrboholy began.
 Fouqué was stationed on the left wing of the northern frontline with Schewerin who was in command of the entire left wing.
 During this battle Schwerin was struck by a grapeshot and died near Brandýs nad Labem-Stará Boleslav, as a result of his death his troops came under the control of Fouqué as they kept pushing the enemy down the sloped meadows and into the area near the fish ponds.
 The Austrians sensed a moment of weakness in the Prussians and began to push them back.
 However this aggressive push left a gap open in the Austrian frontline for the Prussian infantry to exploit where they were gradually able to outflank the Austrians behind them.
 Fouqué's hand was injured after it was shot during this aggressive push.
 The musket ball also shattered his sword's hilt since it was in his hand when he was shot.
 He returned to his post as the head of the army's left wing after having a fallen soldier's sword tied to his wounded hand, then led one final attack as the Prussians behind the Austrians began to outflank them.
-The Austrians were soundly defeated and the Prussian calvary dealt with the retreating men.
+The Austrians were soundly defeated and the Prussian cavalry dealt with the retreating men.
 This injury took Fouqué out of combat for a few months until September 7, when he took control of the fallen general Hans Karl von Winterfeldt's troops after the heavily outnumbered Winterfeldt was defeated and died in the Battle of Moys.
 On September 20, Fouqué was ordered to retreat back to Glatz to deal with Austrian troops who were trying to push their way back into Lower Silesia.